 This is another fun game created by my friend Farrah Henley.
 You can do it in person or virtually!
 Students work in partners on this game.

-To prepare the hands-on activity you need to print and laminate the game boards.
+To prepare for the hands-on activity, you need to print and laminate the game boards.
 Then, add 2 six-sided dice and 2 sets of different colored “playing pieces” for the scholars.
 Linking cubes in two different colors or 2 sided colored counters work great!

 Next, students roll the dice and add the numbers together.
 Then, they add the dice together and determine what word they are playing on the corresponding chart found on the game board.

-Finally, students find the answer to the question in the spaces around the board and place their playing piece in the space.
+Finally, students find the answer to the question in the spaces around the board and place their playing pieces in the space.

 If a student rolls a number already played by their opponent, they can solve the problem and BUMP their opponent off the space.

 These digital math games are so much fun.
 I actually had parents telling me how much their children enjoyed this activity!
 If that doesn’t speak highly, I’m not sure what does!

 To play these self-checking math games, you simply click “Present” and you’re good to go.
 It’s literally that easy!

 Students read the problem and select the time.
 If a child answers correctly, then the child will go to a slide that feeds the monster.
 It’s so cute because there are chomping sounds and animations.
 If the child answers incorrectly, then they have to go back and try again.

 I’ve included recording sheets so you can check your students’ work if necessary.